d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

         return np.array(self.times).cumsum().tolist()
 ```

 Now we can benchmark the workloads.
-One way to add vectors is to add them one coordinate at a time using a for loop.
+First, we add them, one coordinate at a time,
+using a `for` loop.

 ```{.python .input  n=2}
 timer = Timer()